abdullahmansoor727/nextjs-tailwind-boilerplate/README.md

 Default font for heading is `Cal Sans` installed as a package

-Default font for body text is `Plus Jakarta Sans`, importing from Google Fonts using `next/font/google`
+Default font for body text is `Plus Jakarta Sans`, imported from Google Fonts using `next/font/google`

 =================================================================